 The Income Deprivation Affecting Children Index (IDACI) ranks Gateshead as 68th out of 317 local authorities in England (where 1 is the highest level of deprivation).
 31% (10,767) of dependent children aged 0-15 live within one of the 20% most deprived areas in England in terms of IDACI.
 [Interactive Map - IDACI 2019]

 In addition to unemployment and low income, national research suggests that families are at greater risk of child poverty if they are a lone parent household, headed by someone from an ethnic minority (particularly from Pakistani or Bangladeshi origin), contain one or more disabled member, or are a larger family (i.e. 4+ children).

-The wards that have a high proportion of children in poverty are clustered in or around the central area of Gateshead and include Felling (40.1%), Deckham (31.9%) and High Fell (31.2%).
+The wards that have a high proportion of children in poverty are clustered in or around the central area of Gateshead and include Felling (40.4%), High Fell (33.8%) and Deckham (33.1%).
 Small pockets of significant child poverty are evident in Old Fold, North Felling, Beacon Lough East, Springwell Estate and Sheriff Hill, where more than 4 in 10 children live in families below the poverty line.

 See also: NE Child Poverty Commission Data

-End Child Poverty - Map of the UK, Loughborough University Centre for Research in Social Policy, Sep 2017 (endchildpoverty website)
+End Child Poverty - Local indicators of child poverty, Loughborough University Centre for Research in Social Policy, 2017/18 (endchildpoverty website)

-Income Deprivation Affecting Children Index (IDACI), DCLG 2015
+Income Deprivation Affecting Children Index (IDACI), MHCLG 2019